-The Thracian valley is an ideal location for riding that offers picturesque terrain of rose and lavender fields which allows for a faster pace.
+The Thracian valley is an ideal horseback riding location, and offers picturesque terrain of rose and lavender fields which allows for a faster pace.
 The trail combines plenty of canters and amazing scenery with ancient Thracian and Roman ruins, delicious wines and spa opportunities thanks to the healing mineral springs.
 Accommodation is in comfortable hotels, often with swimming pool, sauna and spa to help relieve any aches and pains!

-Throughout this ride the group will explore many of the region's wonders such as visiting the Starosel Temple, the biggest underground temple in the Balkan peninsula, dating back to the 4th century BC.
-The itinerary includes visits to the fascinating towns of Plovdiv and Hissar, riding in the Sredna Gora mountains and plenty of opportunities to recuperate from the hours in the saddle in spa hotels with saunas and pools.
+Throughout this horseback riding vacation the group will explore many of the region's wonders such as visiting the Starosel Temple, the biggest underground temple in the Balkan peninsula dating back to the 4th century BC.
+The itinerary includes visits to the fascinating towns of Plovdiv and Hissar, horseback riding in the Sredna Gora mountains with plenty of opportunities to recuperate from the hours in the saddle in spa hotels with saunas and pools.
 A wine-tasting is also included.

 Locations on the trail:

 Plovdiv - In the heart of the Balkan peninsular, this ancient city is more than 8000 years old and a contemporary of ancient Troy.
 Today its name is Plovdiv, but for the Thraians it was Evmolpia, then the Macedonia king Philip, named it after himself, Philipopolis.
 It was the centre of all the great civilizations that have inhabited Bulgaria and is Europe's oldest continuously inhabited city.

-Sredna Gora - Magnificient sights are revealed from the Sredna Gora Mountains due to its central location – you'll be able to glimpse the Balkan Mountains to the north, the Rhodopi and Rila Mountains to the south, as well as the vast Thracian Valley.
+Sredna Gora - Magnificent sights are revealed from the Sredna Gora Mountains due to its central location – you'll be able to glimpse the Balkan Mountains to the north, the Rhodopi and Rila Mountains to the south, as well as the vast Thracian Valley.

 Hissar - An ancient town notable for the impressive remains of the ancient Roman city of Diocletianopolis, the enormous walls of which still stand close to their original height The place is also well known for its 22 healing mineral springs.